 For MachineControl-equipped Pro Tools systems, serial time code from either 9-pin port can be used for positional reference.
-This option is configured from the Pro Tools Peripherals > Machine Control window.
-For details on using serial time code with SYNC I/O, see the MachineControl Guide.
+This option is configured from the Peripherals dialog.
+For details on using serial time code with SYNC I/O. see the MachineControl Guide.